seth586/guides/OpenWRT/security/1_install_client.md

 #### OpenSSH Client - Mac

 You're on your own, buddy!
-Maybee start your search at https://brew.sh/
+Maybe start your search at https://brew.sh/

 Next: [ [OpenSSH on OpenWRT](2_install_openssh.md) ] >>